 Spread the seeds evenly as possible and mist the seeds to wet the husk.

-We used 6.5-grams, a very round tablespoon worth, of Magenta Sunrise Swiss Chard seeds.
+We used 6.5 grams of Magenta Sunrise Swiss Chard seeds, a round tablespoon worth.

 The Burying Part of the Method

 Once the seeds have been misted, it’s time to bury them.

 We have recommended in all of our articles and videos, including this instructional article, using some containers under the planting tray to catch extra soil.

 You will not spill a speck of soil if you use a container – soil is not messy with this one simple precaution.

 Sprinkle soil on top of the seeds to the top of the planting tray.
 Gently compress the soil.
 Potting mix will not compact too densely; the purpose is to keep it from moving out of the tray.

 Next, mist the soil surface and wet the soil on top of the seeds.
 Not to the point where water drips out the bottom.
 We only want to wet the soil we placed on the seeds.

 Even though we covered the seeds, the tray should go into a weighted blackout period.